Justice for All

 Women’s Rights

-Establishing equal pay, protecting reproductive rights, ending the pink and tampon taxes, implementing paid family and medical leave, and combating all forms of violence against women are all essential to help put an end to the gender inequity existent in almost every aspect of our society.
-We must continue to fight to make sure that women are represented in all places where decisions are being made so we can ensure that we are promoting both a society and a government that treats everyone, regardless of gender, with dignity and respect.
+Establishing equal pay, protecting reproductive rights, ending the pink and tampon taxes, implementing paid family and medical leave, and combating all forms of violence against women are all essential to help put an end to the gender inequity present in almost every aspect of our society.
+We must continue to fight to make sure that women are represented in all places where decisions are being made so we can ensure that we are creating both a society and government that treat all of us with dignity and respect.

 Racial Justice

 Systemic racism is a part of our nation; it did not disappear after the abolition of slavery or the Civil Rights Movement.
-Whether it is combatting redlining, environmental racism, access to loans, racism in health care and medicine, racial profiling in education and policing, or racist voting laws—we need to actively be working to dismantle all institutions that continue to perpetuate racism.
-It is not enough to be not racist; we must be actively anti-racist and do all that we can to dismantle these institutions and to establish equitable institutions.
+Whether it is combating redlining, environmental racism, access to loans, racism in health care and medicine, racial profiling in education and policing, or racist voting laws –– we need to actively work to dismantle all institutions that continue to perpetuate racism against People of Color.
+It is not enough to not be racist; we must be actively anti-racist and do all that we can to dismantle these institutions and establish equitable institutions that promote racial equality.

 LGBTQIA+ Equality

-No one should be discriminated against for their sexuality, gender identity, or their gender expression.
-Gen Z yearns to live in a society where all people are allowed to be who they are and love who they love.
-In order to achieve this mission, we need to work to ensure everyone in the LGBTQIA+ community has the same rights and privileges as heterosexual and cisgender people.
+No one should be discriminated against for their sexuality, gender identity, or gender expression.
+Gen Z wants to live in a society where all people are allowed to be who they are and love who they love.
+To achieve this mission, we need to work to ensure they have the same rights and privileges as heterosexual and cisgender people.
+The basic rights of LGBTQ+ individuals are increasingly under attack from fascist elected officials in the form of “Don’t Say Gay” and anti-trans legislation in states all across America.
+We cannot allow wannabe dictators to continue to pass policies that seek to erase LGBTQ+ from existing in public spaces and must take action to prevent this.

 Justice for Immigrants and Asylum Seekers

 Immigrants are welcome here.
-No amount of hateful rhetoric will change the fact that the diversity of people and culture is what makes the United States what it is.
+No amount of hateful rhetoric will change the fact that the diversity of people and cultures is what makes the United States special.
 We must provide the necessary funding to process these cases in a timely manner, and we need to establish a pathway to citizenship.
 We also need to end the abusive practices of Immigration and Customs Enforcement (ICE) and Customs and Border Protection (CBP) to prevent them from further terrorizing human beings seeking a better life in our nation.

 Justice for Indigenous People